ARM-software/edge-iot-arch-guide/source/Security/SecureStorage/index.md

 ## Hardware options
 ### Storage in normal world only

-In the most simple scenario, as shown in figure 1, a single storage medium is used connecting to everysingle firmware and software component, which where EFI variables live on a file within that media and u-boot is compiled to use that file.
+In the simplest scenario, as shown in Figure 1, a single storage medium is used, connecting to every firmware and software component.
+EFI variables reside in a file on that medium, and U-Boot is compiled to access that file.

-From a systemReady perspective, standard interfaces are used therefore ensuring interoperability between sofware modules, however this implementation choice is secure, hence failing to meet PSA requirements.
+From a SystemReady perspective, standard interfaces are used, ensuring interoperability between software modules.
+However, this implementation does not provides security by design, therefore it does not meet PSA requirements.

 ![Storage normal world](images/storage_normal_world_500px.jpg)

 _figure 1: Storage in normal world diagram_

 ### Storage in eMMC/RPMB

-In this design option, the actual storage has two partitions, one hosting the rootfs and the other hosting the efi variables, in such a way that the one hosting variables is hidden from the normal-world.
-The downside to this, is the access to this storage is done through Linux, therefore an OTP is essential to hold the keys locking and unlocking the access to RPMB. this is certainly more secure as the first option and it would be passing PSA level 1 as some sort of secure storage is present but it definetly won't achieve PSA level 2 as this configuration implies all the software stack is related to the access to the secure storage so the whole software stack is subject to audition, which is very time consuming and everytime a firmware of software update happens another audit should be carried out, making it simply impractical to achieve PSA level 2.
-In terms of PSA API it could apply if fTPM or Trusted sources were used.
+In this design option, the storage has two partitions: one hosting the root filesystem (rootfs) and the other hosting the EFI variables.
+The partition hosting the variables is hidden from the normal world.
+The downside is that access to this storage is managed through Linux, making an OTP essential to store the keys that lock and unlock access to the RPMB.
+While this design is more secure than the first option and would meet PSA Level 1 requirements due to the presence of secure storage, it would not meet PSA Level 2.
+This is because the entire software stack involved in accessing the secure storage would be subject to auditing, which is simply too much to audit.
+Additionally, every firmware or software update would require a new audit, making it impractical to achieve PSA Level 2.

+In terms of the PSA API certified, it could apply if fTPM or trusted sources were used.

-A tempting alternative to having to use OTP to store the keys is for TF-A to encrypt the bootloader so keys are assumed to be protected, however then your design will be open to another level of attacks as the key in bootloader would cover a group of devices rather than being independent keys per device, and this may not even comply with PSA level 1
+A tempting alternative to using OTP to store the keys is for TF-A to encrypt the bootloader, assuming the keys are protected.
+However, this approach introduces a new level of risk, as the key in the bootloader would cover a group of devices rather than having unique keys for each device.
+This approach may not even comply with PSA Level 1.

 ![Storage eMMC RPMB](images/storage_emmc_500px.jpg)